Iran confirms recent missile test amid Western criticism

 The council is due to meet again on December 19 for a regular review of the resolution's implementation.

-Iran has received regular certifications of compliance with the provisions of the nuclear deal from the UN atomic watchdog.
+Iran has received repeated certifications of compliance with the provisions of the nuclear deal from the UN atomic watchdog.

 Western criticism has focused instead on Tehran's missile programme and its military interventions in the region.